Stefan Lukić

 BIOGRAPHY

-Stefan Lukić is a Serbian visual and performance artist whose vision is to record the universal state of being in transit, migration, and on the road.
-He is intrigued by the role of travelers and eyewitnesses and so he tries to represent them through his art.
-Roads, distances, and we as travelers become the connection between places, memories, ideas, people, life, love, human struggle and death.
-Paintings by Stefan Lukić almost always speak about the process of searching, and transition points – expressing the feelings of constant flux, a moving that never ends.
-He reminds us that it is all about the journey, and not about the destination.
-He emphasizes the act of wandering on the road, more so than the act of arriving at the final destination.
-In his paintings, you’ll find out more about HOW we are seeking, and less about WHAT we are seeking.
-Performances by Stefan Lukic, or how he calls them: drawing-events, are similar to his paintings.
-They are more raw, as raw as life itself, without any mediator, with all the situations we can’t expect or predict. .
-Stefan Lukić completed his Master studies at the Faculty of Fine Arts in Belgrade, in 2022.
-He graduated from the Faculty of Applied Arts in Belgrade in 2018.
-He finished his third year of studies in Paris at the Academy of Fine Arts (ENSBA) in 2017.
-He was resident in Cité internationale des arts, Pariz, Francuska, 2024; Gothenburg, Sweden, 2021 and Homesession Art Space, Barcelona, Spain, 2021; He finished Masterclass at the Royal Academy (Rijksakademie) Amsterdam, The Netherlands, 2019; He participated in 13 th Performance festival in Gothembugr, Sweden.; He participated in 31 st Memorial of Nadežda Petrović 2022; He was a finalist of the Mangelos Award for Contemporary Art 2021; He won the award for painting at the Faculty of Applied Arts in 2016.
-He has had several solo exhibitions, of which we point out: “24/7” Gothenburg, Sweden, 2021; “Tram Called Desire - The First Round in Barcelona” Barcelona, Spain, 2021; ,,Second Round in Monte Carlo ”Monte Carlo, Monaco, 2021; “Size does (not) matter”; Catch 22, Belgrade, Serbia, 2021; “As Far, as my legs will carry me”; Dobrinjska 5, Belgrade, Serbia, 2020; Interspace, U10 Art Space, Belgrade, Serbia 2018; “YUGOnostalgia” at the National Theater in Uzice city, 2017; “Face and reverse” at the National Museum in Kragujevac city, Serbia, 2016.
-He has exhibited in group exhibition in Paris, Belgrade, Novi Sad, Nis and Kragujevac cities.
+Stefan Lukić is a Serbian visual and performance artist whose vision is to capture the universal state of being in transit, migration, and constant movement.
+He is intrigued by the role of travelers and eyewitnesses, and he strives to represent them through his art.
+Roads, distances, and we—as travelers—become the connection between places, memories, ideas, people, life, love, human struggle, and death.
+Stefan Lukić’s paintings almost always speak of the process of searching and of transitional points — expressing feelings of constant flux, a movement that never ends.
+He reminds us that it is all about the journey, not the destination.
+He emphasizes the act of wandering the road more than the act of arriving.
+In his paintings, we discover more about how we are seeking, and less about what we are seeking.
+Performances by Stefan Lukić — or, as he calls them, drawing-events — are similar to his paintings.
+They are rawer, unfiltered like life itself, without any mediation, embracing all the unpredictable situations that may arise.
+Stefan Lukić completed his Master’s studies at the Faculty of Fine Arts in Belgrade in 2022.
+He graduated from the Faculty of Applied Arts in Belgrade in 2018 and completed his third year of studies at the Academy of Fine Arts (ENSBA) in Paris in 2017.
+He was a resident at Domus Artist Residency, Galatina, Italy (2025); Cité internationale des arts, Paris, France (2024); Kunstepidemin, Gothenburg, Sweden (2021); and Homesession Art Space, Barcelona, Spain (2021).
+He completed a masterclass at the Royal Academy (Rijksakademie), Amsterdam, Netherlands, in 2019.
+He participated in the 13th Performance Festival in Gothenburg, Sweden, and the 31st Memorial of Nadežda Petrović in 2022.
+He was a finalist for the Mangelos Award for Contemporary Art in 2021 and received the painting award from the Faculty of Applied Arts in 2016.
+He has had several solo exhibitions, including: Capital Offense, Quattro, Milan, Italy (2025); 24/7, Gothenburg, Sweden (2021); Tram Called Desire – The First Round in Barcelona, Barcelona, Spain (2021); Second Round in Monte Carlo, Monte Carlo, Monaco (2021); Size Does (Not) Matter, Catch 22, Belgrade, Serbia (2021); As Far as My Legs Will Carry Me, Dobrinjska 5, Belgrade, Serbia (2020); Interspace, U10 Art Space, Belgrade, Serbia (2018); YUGOnostalgia, National Theatre, Užice (2017); and Face and Reverse, National Museum, Kragujevac, Serbia (2016).
+He has participated in group exhibitions in Paris, Belgrade, Novi Sad, Niš, and Kragujevac.
 He currently lives and works in Paris, France.

 ARTWORKS